-After 25 years succeeding in male-dominated industries, competing in Ironman competitions and being a global traveler, Rhonda Vetere now finds herself as the chief technology officer at famed cosmetics giant Estée Lauder, a role that includes global leadership across 162 countries.
+After 25 years succeeding in male-dominated industries, competing in Ironman competitions and being a global traveler, Rhonda Vetere is the current President of Data and Analytics at nThrive, and the former chief technology officer at famed cosmetics giant Estée Lauder.
 Yet despite her corporate success — she spearheaded the transformation of Estée Lauder’s IT capabilities into a digital environment at a record industry pace, without business disruption, around the world, saving $28 million a year — more important to her is her work with OnTheDotWoman.com, where she empowers and inspires other women to be the best they can be.

 My first job ever was… A lifeguard.
 I started off working as a junior lifeguard and have been working ever since, even during all of my college days.
 I always have worked and never stopped.